 #2 Simo’s origins

-#3 The communist neighbour
+#3 The troublesome neighbour

-#4 The hunters of the Winter War
+#4 The Winter War

 At this junction the former Corporal Simo reenlisted in the 6th Battalion, Infantry Regiment 34, in the 12th Division, tasked to protect Kolla from the Soviet 8th Army, comprising 4 divisions.
 Simuna gloomily remarked: “I hadn’t expected the next shooting competition to be a war.”